Ying Chang Compestine: Writing career

+Compestine’s writing often combines Chinese food, folklore, history, family stories, and cultural memory.
+Across cookbooks, picture books, young adult novels, memoir, and graphic works, her books frequently explore identity, resilience, intergenerational relationships, and the meeting of Eastern and Western perspectives.

-Compestine began writing after her son was born, creating the cookbook, Secrets of Fat-Free Chinese Cooking (1997).
-She began writing children's books after her parents died, because she missed China and her family.
-Since then she has written numerous children's books, and is actively writing today.
+Compestine began writing after the birth of her son.
+Her first book was the cookbook Secrets of Fat-Free Chinese Cooking, published in 1997.
+She later began writing books for children, drawing on her memories of China, her family, and Chinese culture.
+Her work spans cookbooks, picture books, young adult fiction, memoir, and graphic works, and frequently incorporates Chinese food, folklore, history, festivals, and family traditions.

-Her book Revolution is Not a Dinner Party (2007) draws on her childhood growing up during the Cultural Revolution..
-It was included in the 2008 American Library Association's (ALA) Best Books for Young Readers, and Publishers Weekly's best children's books for 2007.
+Her young adult novel Revolution Is Not a Dinner Party (2007) draws on her childhood experiences during the Cultural Revolution.
+The book was included in the 2008 American Library Association’s Best Books for Young Adults list and Publishers Weekly’s Best Children’s Books of 2007.

-In 2014 Compestine co-authored Secrets of The Terra Cotta Soldier, with her son Vinson.
+In 2014, Compestine co-authored Secrets of the Terra-Cotta Soldier with her son Vinson.

+Her middle-grade novel Morning Sun in Wuhan, set during the early months of the COVID-19 pandemic, was published in 2022.

-Her picture book, Growing Up Under a Red Flag (2024), illustrated by Xinmei Liu, is a memoir recounting her childhood during the Chinese Cultural Revolution.
-It received starred reviews from the School Library Journal, Publishers Weekly, and Booklist.
-It has also been awarded the Gold Standard Selection by the Junior Library Guild.
+Her picture book memoir Growing Up Under a Red Flag (2024), illustrated by Xinmei Liu, recounts her childhood during the Chinese Cultural Revolution.
+The book received starred reviews from School Library Journal, Publishers Weekly, and Booklist, and was selected as a Junior Library Guild Gold Standard Selection.

-Other picture books include Ra Pu Zel and the Stinky Tofu (2024), illustrated by Crystal Kung, and The Chinese New Year Helper (2025), illustrated by Ginnie Hsu.
+Other recent picture books include Ra Pu Zel and the Stinky Tofu (2024), illustrated by Crystal Kung, and The Chinese New Year Helper (2025), illustrated by Ginnie Hsu.

-Her most recent middle-grade novel, Morning Sun in Wuhan, was released in 2022.

-Her young adult novel, A Banquet for Hungry Ghosts, is currently being adapted into an animated TV series by Robot PlayGround Media.
+Compestine’s young adult novel A Banquet for Hungry Ghosts has been developed as an animated adaptation by Robot Playground Media.
+Public descriptions of the project describe it as an animated horror anthology based on the book, blending Chinese customs, culture, cuisine, and ghost stories.

-Her graphic novel cookbook Buddha Jumps Over the Wall, and Other Curiously Named Classic Chinese Dishes: A Graphic Cookbook--26 Recipes and Stories, was released March 4, 2025.
-It was named Google Play's Best of 2025 graphic novel.
+Her graphic novel cookbook Buddha Jumps over the Wall, and Other Curiously Named Classic Chinese Dishes: A Graphic Cookbook—26 Recipes & Stories was published by Chronicle Books in March 2025.
+The book combines recipes with the folkloric stories behind classic Chinese dishes.
+In 2025, Google Play named it its “Favorite Graphic Novel” in its Best of 2025 books list.